 Tables should be arranged in the following format:

-– Tables should be submitted as data - .doc, .rtf, Excel or PowerPoint file- Tables submitted as image data are not accepted, for they cannot be edited for
+Tables and figures submitted as image data are not accepted, for they cannot be edited for publication.

 10 Signs and numbers